vegaprotocol/documentation/docs/vega-chain.md

 The majority of the logic for staking VEGA tokens exists on the Ethereum network as Solidity contracts.
 They conform to specific interfaces, defined below, and emit certain events, This ensures staking for both normal ERC20 tokens and tokens locked in the vesting contract is possible.

-The staking bridge contracts live in [vegaprotocol/staking_bridge](https://github.com/vegaprotocol/Staking_Bridge)
+The staking bridge contracts can be found on the [Staking Bridge repository] on GitHub. (https://github.com/vegaprotocol/Staking_Bridge).

 **Staking interface (IStake.sol)**